gopi-suvanam/scribbler/ROADMAP.md

 - HTML output can be shown both as code and as html doc
 - Add/delete cells
 - Cells can be code and comment cells..
 Comment cells will be markdown display
+- Github integration for storing: done through Access Token.
+Can think of alternative authentication mechanisms.

 ## Feartures
 - Ability to import .js files dynamically